yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Although these changes were originally part of the `YFC` project, Blinkhawk decided to implement these changes now, in order to alleviate the problems related to the previous `GC` implementation.
 There is still a lot to come from this project, so please stay tuned for more information in future updates.
-Keep in mind, special case titles like `ASTRAL CHAIN` will still require 3GB or more of VRAM to properly opperate.
+Keep in mind, special case titles like `ASTRAL CHAIN` will still require 3GB or more of VRAM to properly emulate.

-On another hand, some titles, such as the `Super Mario 64` port (homebrew), would experience freezes in some GPU models (specially iGPUs).
+On another hand, some titles, such as the `Super Mario 64` port (homebrew), would experience freezes in some GPU models (especially iGPUs).

-Blinkhawk investigated the problem, and noticed it lay at our Vulkan Scheduler, a class that abstracts the command buffer so it can perform OpenGL-like operations on a Vulkan environment.
+Blinkhawk investigated the problem, and noticed it lay within our Vulkan Scheduler, a class that abstracts the command buffer so it can perform OpenGL-like operations in a Vulkan environment.

 As the scheduler manages the order in which it must queue GPU commands before sending them to the device, it is vital that the fencing logic used to determine this is timed correctly.

-Previously, the scheduler would only queue command chunks whose type offset was different from zero.
+Previously, the scheduler would only queue command chunks whose type offsets were different from zero.
 The problem arose because there exists a specific valid type of command whose offset is actually zero.
 Not taking into consideration this case hindered the fencing logic of the scheduler, preventing it from performing its work properly.